-- 5. Click Add to Pending Operations.
+5. Click Add to Pending Operations.

-- A job ID is created.
+A job ID is created.

-- 6. Click Apply Now.

-- 7. Go to the Job Queue page and verify that it displays the status as Completed for the job.

-- 8. Power cycle the system for the setting to take effect.
+- 6. Click Apply Now. - 7.
+Go to the Job Queue page and verify that it displays the status as Completed for the job. - 8.
+Power cycle the system for the setting to take effect. - NOTE: To avoid inventory issues, in case of any back plane cable connection changes you require additional iDRAC reboot and Host power cycle.